rkataishi/project-agentic-template/docs/scripts/docs_scripts_readme.md

 Policy:
 - Do not duplicate these scripts under docs/.
 - The consolidated .all_tofa.md is non-canonical; canonical docs live in docs/.

+Naming convention note:
+- Only the repository root uses README.md.
+- All other readme-like docs must include a context-specific suffix in the filename.
+- This document title reflects its intended filename pattern: docs_scripts_readme.md.